 Earthquakes can happen at any time, but unfortunately there’s no way to predict exactly when and where an earthquake will happen.
 Earthquake detectors can give about 10 seconds warning, and earthquake apps often alert you hours after the earthquake happens - so helpful!
-The best way to survive an earthquake is to prepare yourself.
+If you are heading into an earthquake prone region, the best way to survive is to prepare yourself.

 Have an emergency kit with your phone, some food, water, water purification tablets, money, first aid kit, a charged power bank and important documents like your passport and travel insurance policy in your daypack.

 Keep this bag on you, it’s your lifeline if anything happens.